-Our previous piece explained why in uncertain times you should leave investment portfolio alone, and over the past two weeks we’ve seen a strong rally from global markets.
+Our previous piece explained why in uncertain times you should leave investment portfolio alone, and historically we’ve seen a strong rally from global markets.
 Whilst there may be more downside to come, we know that investors who miss out on large movements such as these, see their long-term returns diminished.

 When most people think “Financial Plan”, they just think investment strategy, and even for most financial advisers, wealth managers, IFAs (whatever the name) that is what it amounts to.

 Of course, a well thought out financial plan should be accompanied by a sensible investment policy, but the plan should come before the portfolio.
 An evidence-based, low cost, robust investment portfolio is just one piece of the planning jigsaw that enables us to see the whole picture and step two in our guide was to review or, if needed, create your plan.

 Working with a financial planner in Hong Kong can really help you to make the most of the opportunity for which most people move here.
 All too often people leave with little or nothing more than they arrived with.

 A true financial plan will be an evergreen – living and breathing – document, which should be constantly reviewed as you move through each stage of life, created by establishing your goals and aspirations and working back from there.